singlestore-labs/singlestoredb-go-arrow-driver/README.md

 For achieving maximum performance, consider using parallel read.
 The speed of parallel read depends on the size of the SingleStore cluster and the number of CPU cores on the machine where the code runs.
 It is recommended to use a machine with a number of CPU cores equal to the number of partitions in the SingleStore database, although this is not mandatory.

-Additionally, performance is influenced by the data types in the SingleStore database.
-Performance tests conducted by the SingleStore team demonstrated that nullable data types are slower than non-nullable ones.
+Additionally, performance is influenced by the data types in the SingleStoreDB database.
+Performance tests conducted by the SingleStore team demonstrated that nullable data types are slower than non-nullable types.
 Therefore, consider using non-nullable data types when appropriate.

 ## Data type mapping
 The following table maps the SingleStoreDB data types to the corresponding Arrow data types.
 Note that this mapping is based on the alpha version of the driver and it may change in the future.